 That’s the question we aim to answer in this article by going over the features that a 144Hz monitor brings to the table, as well as some potential shortcomings that might make you want to reconsider your choice.

 Let’s quickly go back to the basics and recap what a refresh rate is.

 Measured in Hertz (Hz), a refresh rate constitutes how many frames a monitor can display each second.
 That is, it determines the maximum in-game FPS that you can get.

-Advantages of 144Hz Monitors
+Advantages Of 144Hz Monitors

-But more importantly, the very reason why competitive gamers prefer such high refresh rates is that they can provide a competitive edge.
-Namely, more frames mean more data is being shown each second, which in turn can lead to slightly better reaction time.
+But more importantly, the very reason competitive gamers prefer such high refresh rates is that they can provide a competitive edge.
+Namely, more frames mean more data being shown each second, which in turn can lead to slightly better reaction time.

-Disadvantages of 144Hz Monitors
+Disadvantages Of 144Hz Monitors

 First and foremost, there is the question of price.
 Indeed, there are 144Hz monitors out there that are more affordable, but that is for one particular reason: they all use TN panels or lower-quality VA panels.
-Granted, there are also IPS 144Hz monitors that offer better visuals, but those cost substantially more.
+There are also IPS 144Hz monitors that offer better visuals, but those cost substantially more.

-Conclusion – Is a 144Hz Monitor Worth It For Gaming?
+Conclusion – Is A 144Hz Monitor Worth It For Gaming?

-But, as always, preferences differ and you should pick whichever type of monitor you feel fits your needs and tastes better.
+But, as always, preferences vary, and you should pick whichever type of monitor you feel fits your needs and tastes better.
 If you’re shopping for one right now, here’s a list of the best gaming monitors currently available, performance and visuals-oriented ones alike!